-who do not just buy a model but have one built for them!
+individuals who do not just buy a model but have one built for them!

-At the Art of Age of Sail we focus on custom hand-building fine ship models and half-hulls which will enhance your decor at home, office or just about anywhere.
+At the Art of Age of Sail I focus on custom hand-building fine ship models and half-hulls which will enhance your decor at home, office or just about anywhere.
 Perfect for a corporate gift or an always appreciated gift for the boating enthusiast, yacht owner or history buff.
 A model ship will also make an attractive addition to any fine restaurant, marina, yacht club, lobby or boardroom.
 You may even want to design an entire room around a fine model ship.

-Think of us as a miniature shipyard ready to research, design and build that ship or boat with special significance or aesthetic value.
+Think of The Art of Age of Sail as your miniature shipyard ready to research, engineer, design and build that ship or boat with special significance or aesthetic value.

-We use Computer Aided Design technology (CATIA, AutoCAD and ComputerVision) to design the scaled replica hull and a host of other features, to assure authentic and accurate models.
-Not unlike the way ships are designed and engineered today and this enables us to do prototyping of motor-yachts, sailing-yachts and other modern vessels.
-We have over 25 years of experience in design engineering.
+I use Computer Aided Design technology (CATIA, AutoCAD and ComputerVision) to design the scaled replica hull and most other features, to assure authentic and accurate models.
+Not unlike the way ships are designed and engineered today and this enables The Art of Age of Sail to built prototype motor-yachts, sailboats and other modern vessels with over 25 years of experience in real-world design engineering.

 A model can look like she left the Royal Dockyards yesterday, or, through weathering techniques and the creative use of oil-paints, pastels and stains, she may appear to have survived horrendous storms while returning home from an epic voyage of exploration.
 I hope you'll share my vision that the over-all visual realism and appeal is as important as technical and historical accuracy.